Pioneering the industrial application of craft skills following establishment of the company in 1928

 This is the approach that we all share and which we apply to the joint creation of our products.
 The “Hiroshima” series in particular reflects the Japanese aesthetic as applied to wood and the skills that make it possible for this aesthetic to be brought to life in everyday contexts.
 Products in this series therefore have a natural wood finish with almost no paint or varnish.

-Since 2010, Maruni Wood Industry has worked with Naoto Fukasawa as art director to take our first steps toward establishing the Maruni Collection throughout the world as a brand of distinctively Japanese furniture.
-Beginning in 2011, we are joined by designer Jasper Morrison as we strive to elevate the Maruni Collection to even higher recognition.
+Since 2010, Maruni Wood Industry has worked with Naoto Fukasawa as art director to take our first steps toward establishing the Maruni Collection throughout the world distinctively as a brand of Japanese furniture.
+Together with Jasper Morrison who joined in 2011, and Cecilie Manz who joined in 2022, we strive to elevate the Maruni Collection to even a higher level of recognition.

 Maruni Wood Industry will continue to create beautiful Japanese furniture that strikes a chord amongst people all over the world.